Miscarriage: Classification

 A missed miscarriage is when the embryo or fetus has died, but a miscarriage has not yet occurred.
-It is also referred to as delayed miscarriage, silent miscarriage, or missed abortion.
+This type of miscarriage is also referred to as delayed miscarriage, silent miscarriage, or missed abortion.

 A septic miscarriage occurs when the tissue from a missed or incomplete miscarriage becomes infected, which carries the risk of spreading infection (sepsis) and can be fatal.

 Recurrent miscarriage ("recurrent pregnancy loss" (RPL), "recurrent spontaneous abortion (RSA), or "habitual abortion") is the occurrence of multiple consecutive miscarriages; the exact number used to diagnose recurrent miscarriage varies; however, two is the minimum threshold to meet the criteria.
 If the proportion of pregnancies ending in miscarriage is 15% and assuming that miscarriages are independent events, then the probability of two consecutive miscarriages is 2.25% and the probability of three consecutive miscarriages is 0.34%.
 The occurrence of recurrent pregnancy loss is 1%.
 A large majority (85%) of those who have had two miscarriages will conceive and carry normally afterward.

 The physical symptoms of a miscarriage vary according to the length of pregnancy, though most miscarriages cause pain or cramping.
 The size of blood clots and pregnancy tissue that are passed becomes larger with longer gestations.
 After 13 weeks' gestation, there is a higher risk of placenta retention.